 Previously, only children aged 12 and younger could use the TSA PreCheck lane as part of their guardian’s membership, and kids aged 13-17 had to pay.

 Fortunately, the TSA recently announced a change to this policy whereby all minors can use TSA PreCheck for free as long as their guardian is a member.

 How to Get TSA PreCheck for Your Spouse

 Getting TSA PreCheck for your spouse is done the same way you got TSA PreCheck.

-So your spouse will need to fill out an application, either in person or online, and go to an interview where their fingerprints will also be taken.
+So your spouse will need to fill out an application, either in person or online, and then go to a TSA PreCheck interview.